Matt Ridley: Publications

-Although less well-known than his popular science books, Ridley's first book was Warts and All: The Men Who Would Be Bush (1989), which chronicled the evolution of George H. W. Bush's public image during the 1988 United States presidential election.
-In recent years, Ridley has described his first book as "bad" and has expressed gratitude that few people know about it.
+Ridley's first book was Warts and All: The Men Who Would Be Bush (1989), which chronicled the evolution of George H. W. Bush's public image during the 1988 United States presidential election.
+Ridley has since described his first book as "bad" and has expressed gratitude that few people know about it.
 He no longer promotes the book on his personal website.

-In 2006, Ridley contributed a chapter to Richard Dawkins: How a Scientist Changed the Way We Think, a collection of essays in honour of his friend Richard Dawkins (edited by his near-namesake Mark Ridley).
+In 2006, Ridley contributed a chapter to Richard Dawkins: How a Scientist Changed the Way We Think, a collection of essays in honour of his friend Richard Dawkins.

-Ridley's 2010 TED conference talk, "When Ideas Have Sex", received over 2 million views.
+Ridley's 2010 TED conference talk, "When Ideas Have Sex", received over 1.7 million views.
 Ridley argues that exchange and specialisation are the features of human society that lead to the development of new ideas, and that human society is therefore a "collective brain".

 Political and scientific views

 Role of government regulation

 In a 2006 edition of the online magazine Edge – the third culture, Ridley wrote a response to the question "What's your dangerous idea?" which was entitled "Government is the problem not the solution", in which he describes his attitude to government regulation: "In every age and at every time there have been people who say we need more regulation, more government.
-Sometimes, they say we need it to protect exchange from corruption, to set the standards and police the rules, in which case they have a point, though often they exaggerate it...
+Sometimes, they say we need it to protect exchange from corruption, to set the standards and police the rules, in which case they have a point, though often they exaggerate it ...
 The dangerous idea we all need to learn is that the more we limit the growth of government, the better off we will all be."

 In 2007, the environmentalist George Monbiot wrote an article in The Guardian connecting Ridley's libertarian economic philosophy and the £27 billion failure of Northern Rock.
 On 1 June 2010 Monbiot followed up his previous article in the context of Matt Ridley's book The Rational Optimist, which had just been published.
 Monbiot took the view that Ridley had failed to learn from the collapse of Northern Rock.

 Ridley has responded to Monbiot on his website, stating "George Monbiot's recent attack on me in the Guardian is misleading.
 I do not hate the state.
 In fact, my views are much more balanced than Monbiot's selective quotations imply."
 On 19 June 2010, Monbiot countered with another article on the Guardian website, further questioning Ridley's claims and his response.
 Ridley was then defended by Terence Kealey in a further article published on the Guardian website.